thomyphan/gen-curricula-mapf/README.md

-# generative-curricula-mapf
+# Generative Curricula for Multi-Agent Path Finding

-Generative Curricula for Multi-Agent Path Finding
+To be updated soon.